Huntington West Homeowners

-The May 5 public hearing for the proposed rezoning across the street has been cancelled and
+The May 5 public hearing for the proposed rezoning across the street has been cancelled and will be rescheduled for June 2 or July 7

 - we will not know until the Gwinnett County Planning Commission publishes the upcoming agenda.
 Please make every effort to attend the meeting in person to help our HOA make a stand to protect the quality of life in Huntington West.
 Please stay tuned to hwhoa.org and the recently created HWHOA Facebook page for updates.
 Be sure to let all your friends and neighbors in Huntington West know about the new Facebook page so they can stay informed.